-Similarly, corporate bonds facing rising interest rates and similar market uncertainty became expensive and difficult to issue; corporate bond issuance fell to $[XX] in the fourth quarter from $[YY] in the second quarter of 200X.
-While corporate bond issuance for relatively low-risk firms has recovered somewhat since then, issuance of bonds by less credit-worthy firms remains limited.
+Similarly, PA amid market uncertainty, corporate bonds PA faced rising interest rates and PA became moredifficult to issue; corporate bond issuance fell to $[XX] in the fourth quarter from $[YY] in the second quarter of 200X.
+While corporate bond issuance for relatively low-risk firms has recovered somewhat since then, issuance of bonds by less credit-worthy firms remains limited [BG as perhaps is should???].

-By mid-2007, U.S. commercial banks were beginning to restrict access to credit for large and medium businesses.
+By mid-2007 [WMT: Two paragraphs ago we were talking about the summer of 2007.
+We should be clear if mid-2007 Is contemporaneous or after?], U.S. commercial banks were beginning to restrict access to credit for large and medium businesses.
 In fact, the Federal Open Market Committee noted the tightening of business credit conditions in its September 18, 2007, announcement lowering the federal funds rate by 50 basis points [describe more].
 The tightening in business credit stemmed from the initial troubles in the asset-backed commercial paper market in 2007.
-Interbank lending rates spiked in August 2007 as concerns surfaced about banks needing to provide credit and liquidity support to these programs.
-In addition, banks became less willing to lend to each other given the increased uncertainty They began to build their own cash positions in case they began to have difficulty raising funds in wholesale funding markets.
-As costs of funds rose and banks hoarded cash, some banks were less willing to lend to corporate customers as well.
+BB [Are we maintaining that the problems with ABCP caused other credit tightening or that they were the first manifestation of the credit crunch?] .[PA only reason?]
+Interbank lending rates spiked in August 2007 [WMT: I think that a chronological approach here is better (August 2007 is after September 2007)] as concerns surfaced about banks needing to provide credit and liquidity support to these programs.
+In addition, banks became less willing to lend to each other given the increased uncertainty BB [We should say what the uncertainty was about.].
+They began to build their own cash positions BG ass they PA might face difficulty in raising funds in wholesale funding markets.
+As costs of funds rose and banks hoarded cash, BG many banks were less willing to lend to corporate customers as well.
 These events were somewhat slow to kick in fully.
-As the chart below shows, evidence from the Federal Reserve’s Senior Loan Officer Survey shows that banks en masse didn’t begin to tighten terms on commercial and industrial business lending until 2008.
+DHE [Events don’t “kick in”] As the chart below shows, evidence from the Federal Reserve’s Senior Loan Officer Survey shows that banks en masse didn’t begin to tighten terms on commercial and industrial business lending until 2008.
+[PA this last sentence in paragraph doesn’t square with the first]

-By September 2008, commercial and industrial lending was very restricted.
-While lending by banks in fact spiked in September [chart will be rescaled to show September], the spike is an anomaly – one that sparked considerable debate at the time.
-Firms drew down their existing lines of credit for several reasons: First, they were worried about access to credit markets in the future; second, they owed payments on existing debt in the commercial paper markets that they were unable to roll over; and, third they may have been desperate for cash.
+By September 2008, commercial and industrial lending PA had become tightly restricted While lending by banks in fact spiked in September [chart will be rescaled to show September], the spike is an anomaly PA as firms drew down on their existing lines of credit.
+BB [This seems confusing.
+Is our argument that lending spiked because of the drawing down of lines of credit but in other respects lending was decreasing?
+It appears as though there was in fact a great expansion of lending in 2008.]DHE [You don’t do anything w/ the debate – distracting] [WMT: I think this is more confusing than it needs to be (as interesting as the “spike” is).
+Can’t we just say that firms drew down their lines of credit because they no longer had access to commercial paper markets and leave the chart out of it?]
+PA They did so for several reasons: First, they were worried about access to credit markets in the future; second, they owed payments on existing debt in the commercial paper markets that they were unable to roll over; and, third they may have PA needed cash.
 Companies such as Marriott Corp., Delta Airlines, and Duke Energy borrowed against their lines of credit, where once they had ready access to commercial paper for short-term needs.
 [Insert better evidence.]

 [Will replace chart with shorter time frame and different scale to highlight patterns of lending during the crisis.]
+[PA/BG typo – commercial]